Education, Licensure, Certification, Registration:

 Other Job Qualifications

-- Ability to perform under stress when confronted with emergent, critical, unusual, or dangerous situations, or situation in which working speed and sustained attention are make-or-break aspects of the job.
+- Adaptability to performing under stress when confronted with emergent, critical, unusual, or dangerous situations, or situation in which working speed and sustained attention are make-or-break aspects of the job.

-- Ability to perform a variety of duties, often changing from one task to another without loss of efficiency or composure.
+- Adaptability to performing a variety of duties, often changing from one task to another without loss of efficiency or composure.

 - Ability to maintain both a high standard of courtesy and cooperation in dealing with co-workers.

-- Ability to accept responsibility for the direction, control or planning of an activity.
+- Adaptability to accepting responsibility for the direction, control or planning of an activity.

 - Adaptability to situations requiring the precise attainment of set limits, tolerances or standards.